Austin Facelift Specialists

 What Is The Average Age To Consider A Facelift?

-Many people consider having a limited incision facelift or a full facelift in their 30s; however, the best age to have these procedures depends on the patient’s bone structure, facial shape, and weight.
-The most common age to perform a full facelift is the late 50s and early 60s.
-Limited incision facelifts are common in the 40s, more so than the older or younger ages.
+Many people consider having a limited incision facelift or a full lower facelift in their 40s; however, the best age to have these procedures depends on the patient’s bone structure, facial shape, and weight.
+The most common age to perform a full facelift is the early 50s to late 60s.
+Limited incision facelifts are common in the 40s, but may be sufficient even at a much older age and is dependent on the individual patient’s anatomy.

 Facelift Age Limit?